 - Take a phone call (or twenty)?

 - File a paper?

 - Take a break during the day?

 - Get some fresh air or sunshine?

 - Stretch when you stood up from your desk?

 Write it ALL down, no matter how small it feels!

 When you make a Tah-Dah List include every. little. task.
-This helps to put a positive spin on your day, even if you started this process feeling frustrated and angry because of how “little” you got done.
+This helps to put a positive spin on your day, even if you started this process feeling frustrated because of how “little” you got done.

 Completing a Tah-Dah list at the end of every day will put you in a more positive frame of mind as you transition out of work and into your family time.
 Over time, it will also help you to gain a more realistic view of what you can accomplish in a day.